 Rather than approaching the city alone, Achilles leads the Greek army to the gates of Troy in a great rout before tracking down Hector.
 Upon being faced with Achilles, Hector flees three times around the city and only stops to fight when Athena tricks him.
 Their battle, unlike in the movie, is extremely short in the story.
-Achilles, thanks to Athena, has two spear throws to Hector's one, and he kills Hector with the second spear throw before Hector can close with his sword.
+Hector ducks Achilles' thrown spear, while Hector's spear is blocked by Achilles' shield.
+Athena returns Achilles' spear to him, and he kills Hector with a thrust through the neck just as Hector closes with his sword.
 Apollo helps Paris kill Achilles later on.

 Odysseus has to endure the events detailed in The Odyssey before finally making it home.
 Just prior to returning, he stops and visits Menelaus and Helen at their home.